Carrd Tutorial: How to Make a Good Carrd Website

 The last option, embed codes, means that you can add lines of code from other sites to your Carrd site code.
 Why would you need this?

-Well, for example, since Carrd doesn’t provide a blogging functionality, you can make good use of this option by integrating a blogging tool with your Carrd site.
-DropInBlog is an awesome blogging platform that offers an embed code that will equip your Carrd website with a full-featured blog.
+Well, for example, since Carrd doesn’t provide blogging functionality, you can make good use of this option by integrating a blogging tool with your Carrd site.
+DropInBlog is a comprehensive blogging platform that offers an embed code that will equip your Carrd website with a full-featured blog.
 You just need to copy and paste the code here, and that’s it.

-The last step in our Carrd tutorial is to save the changes you’ve made and then publish your uber-cool site.
+The last step in our Carrd guide is to save the changes you’ve made and then publish your uber-cool site.

-So, move to the save icon in the upper right corner and click on it.
-After you click, you’ll need to set up a few things before launching your website: title, description, and how you want to publish.
+So, move to the Save icon in the upper right corner and click on it.
+Here, you’ll need to add a title, description, and how you want to publish.
 Or, you can just save the changes and postpone publishing until you’re completely satisfied with what you’ve built.

-There are also two options if you only want to save the changes instead: 1) save as a template, or 2) save as an offline draft.
-Here, the first option is also only possible with a Pro subscription.
+There are also two options if you only want to save the changes instead.
+You can save it as a template or an offline draft.
+Here again, the first option is only possible with a Pro subscription.

 • A “share image” – a picture that people see when someone shares your site on social media apps